Package insert / prescribing information

 In the presence of normal hepatic function, erythromycin is concentrated in the liver and is excreted in the bile; the effect of hepatic dysfunction on biliary excretion of erythromycin is not known.
 After oral administration, less than 5% of the administered dose can be recovered in the active form in the urine.

-Optimal blood levels are obtained when Erythromycin Base Film-coated tablets are given in the fasting state (at least 1/2 hour and preferably 2 hours before meals).
+Optimal blood levels are obtained when erythromycin tablets are given in the fasting state (at least 1/2 hour and preferably 2 hours before meals).
 Bioavailability data are available from Arbor Pharmaceuticals.

 The following in vitro data are available, but their clinical significance is unknown.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Erythromycin Base Film-coated tablets and other antibacterial drugs, Erythromycin Base Film-coated tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of erythromycin tablets and other antibacterial drugs, erythromycin tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Erythromycin Base Film-coated tablets are indicated in the treatment of infections caused by susceptible strains of the designated microorganisms in the diseases listed below:
+Erythromycin tablets are indicated in the treatment of infections caused by susceptible strains of the designated microorganisms in the diseases listed below:

 Upper respiratory tract infections of mild to moderate degree caused by Streptococcus pyogenes; Streptococcus pneumoniae; Haemophilus influenzae (when used concomitantly with adequate doses of sulfonamides, since many strains of H. influenzae are not susceptible to the erythromycin concentrations ordinarily achieved).
 (See appropriate sulfonamide labeling for prescribing information.)